Vyral/jon-carbutti-recruiting/_posts/2021-03-18-a-great-new-book-for-real-estate-professionals-to-read.md

 If you haven’t bought this book yet, I have great news.
 I bought 100 pre-release copies and have 46 of them left. **If you want a copy, reach out to me via phone or email and I’ll get it sent out to you.** It’s not just for real estate salespeople.
 It’s a great book for entrepreneurs, business owners, and more.
 It was a great read and super relatable.

-If you have any other questions for me about the book or about the real estate business in general, don’t hesitate to reach out via phone or email.
+If you have any other questions for me about the book or the real estate business in general, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.

 {% include full-post-cta.html %}